Trump to back GOP challenger to Cheney | ExBulletin

 The move marks Trump’s most significant endorsement to date as he strives to maintain his status as the GOP kingmaker and follow through on his threat of revenge on those who voted to remove him or blocked its efforts to overturn the 2020 election results.

-Trump has already backed a number of Republican challengers, including Kelly Tshibaka, who is running against Senator Lisa Murkowski in Alaska; Michigan State Representative Steve Carra, who attempts to overthrow longtime Representative Fred Upton; former White House aide Max Miller, who is running against Rep. Anthony Gonzalez in Ohio; and Joe Kent, who challenges Rep. Jaime Herrera Beutler in Washington.
+Trump has already endorsed a number of Republicans challenging GOP incumbents, including Kelly Tshibaka, who is running against Senator Lisa Murkowski in Alaska; Michigan State Representative Steve Carra, who attempts to overthrow longtime Representative Fred Upton; former White House aide Max Miller, who is running against Rep. Anthony Gonzalez in Ohio; and Joe Kent, who challenges Rep. Jaime Herrera Beutler in Washington.

 All voted in favor of impeaching Trump for his role in inciting the Jan.6 insurgency on Capitol Hill.